jiama843/lstm-chat-message-generator/README.md

 # Things to be improved:
 - Save checkpoints so that the model can be used for serving, also so that the program doesn't need to retrain each run.
 - Sequence length of 3 may not be the most efficient
-- Improve how batches are made
+- Improve how batches are created
 - Abstract some of the functions for robustness

 # Usage